connectsolutions/best-practices/architecture/reactive-microservices.md

 * Understandability: Rather than having a solution where use cases are completely lost or mixed within all the technical stuff, this architecture style states the emergence of an applicative-use-case-layer (with all your use case handlers in a dedicated module).
 The proper location to make our functional intentions stand out.

-* Use case driven & [DDD](http://en.wikipedia.org/wiki/Domain-driven_design) compliance:  Indeed, with this architecture style, we design our applications with our use cases in mind; not the number of persistence technologies or binding types we will need to support! a pragmatic architect usually defer decisions about the choice of frameworks or tools to be used.
+* Use case driven & [DDD](http://en.wikipedia.org/wiki/Domain-driven_design) compliance:  Indeed, with this architecture style, we design our applications with our use cases in mind; not the number of persistence technologies or binding types we will need to support.
+A pragmatic architect usually defers decisions about the choice of frameworks or tools to be used.

 ### Command-Query Responsibility Segregation (CQRS)